Skip to Content

 Not only that, but Dripping Springs is a fabulous town to visit, not far from downtown Austin!

-Pro Tip: Hamilton Pool Preserve fills up fast in the summer, so be sure to make your reservation to this Travis County park in advance.
+Pro Tip: Hamilton Pool Preserve fills up fast in the summer, so be sure to make your reservation at this Travis County park in advance.
 Visit the Hamilton Pool website for complete details.

 Read Next: Gorgeous Lavender Fields In Texas (& Lavender Festivals)